Whyalla: Port

 Since its beginnings as Hummock Hill, the town has served as a port for the shipment of iron ore from deposits along the Middleback Range.

 The port's first conveyor-belt loading system was installed in 1915 and was capable of loading 1,000 tonnes of ore per hour.
 In 1943, it took 5½-to-6 hours to load a single 5,000-ton freighter.

 In 2007, new transshipment handling processes were implemented, which allowed Arrium (formerly Onesteel) to load iron ore onto larger capesize bulk carrier vessels in deeper water.
 The transshipment process involves filling barges with ore that is then transferred into the receiving vessels at one of three transshipment anchorages.

 In the financial year 2014–15, 12.5 million tonnes of haematite ore was exported from Whyalla using the transshipment process.

 In October 2015 Arrium loaded its largest capesize cargo via transshipment.
 The FPMCB Nature was loaded with approximately 205,698 wet metric tonnes (wmt) of iron ore – significantly more than the average load of about 170,000 wmt.

 The port's inner harbour receives shipments of coal that is used to produce coke for the Whyalla steelworks and exports smaller cargoes of finished steel products.

+Economy and energy

+Whyalla Steelworks

+Much of the town's economy is centred around the Whyalla Steelworks.

+After changes of ownership from BHP to its spin-off Arrium, which went into voluntary administration in 2017, the steelworks were bought by Liberty Steel Group, a subsidiary of the British-based international company GFG Alliance.
+On 20 February 2025, the federal government under Anthony Albanese announced a $2.4 billion joint state-federal support package for Whyalla and its steelworks, after GFG had got into financial difficulties and own tens of millions of dollars to its suppliers.

+Energy

+Santos has supplied gas to the steelworks for several years, and in February 2024 signed an MoU with GFG Alliance to start discussions to reduce emissions from the steelworks.

+The Whyalla Hydrogen Facility (WHF, aka Hydrogen Jobs Plan) was a proposed 250MWe hydrogen electrolyser (producing green hydrogen), a 200MW combined cycle gas turbine generator, and 3600-tonne hydrogen storage facility.
+A South Australian Government company called Hydrogen Power South Australia was established to own and operate the plant, which is expected to be completed in 2025 and begin operations in 2026.
+ATCO Australia, BOC, and Epic Energy would deliver the plan, in which the government has invested A$593 million.
+In February 2024, the government signed an agreement with GFG Alliance reaching "to explore opportunities for hydrogen offtake" from the WHF.
+It would supply power to the steelworks to produce green steel.
+The project was cancelled in 2025.